Other useful features and tricks

 Alternatively, you can restart the entire project, which will clean everything.
 You just need to go to your project settings and click on Restart project.

-As CoCalc supports the usage of terminal people can collaborate using Git within a course-affiliated project.
+CoCalc support for the terminal enables students (and instructors) to collaborate using Git within a course-affiliated project.

 If you already have a project or some files allocated in GitHub you can add them to your project.
 Click on the New button and add/paste the link to your repository in the appropriate text box.
 Click on the Download from Internet button.